k3s-io/docs/docs/security/hardening-guide.md

 > **Note:** The Kubernetes critical additions such as CNI, DNS, and Ingress are ran as pods in the `kube-system` namespace.
 Therefore, this namespace will have a policy that is less restrictive so that these components can run properly.

 ### NetworkPolicies

-> NOTE: K3s deploys kube-router for network policy enforcement.
-Support for this in K3s is currently experimental.

 CIS requires that all namespaces have a network policy applied that reasonably limits traffic into namespaces and pods.